aarondill/Vercel-Project-Manager/README.md

 - `vercel.RefreshRate`: Number of minutes to wait between refreshes of Deployments and Environment.
 (Default 5 minutes)
 - `vercel.DeploymentCount`: Number of deployments to display from Vercel.
 (Default 20)
+- `vercel.DashboardURL`: (For use with teams) The URL to append the project name to.
+If not set, it will default to https://vercel.com/{user}/{project}"

 ## Contributing